solohcode/ci-movie-search/README.md

 ## Available Scripts

+After cloning this app you will need node to run the app, install node on a local system to which comes with npm and other commands.

-After cloning this app install npm by running
+After that navigate to this project directory from any command prompt, install npm by running

 ### `npm install`

+It'll download every necessary packages and dependencies for the project to run

-In the project directory, you can run:
+After which you can run:

 ### `npm start`